lucah8212/sep10-freedom-project/blog/entry04.md

 ## Skills

-The first skill I have learned along this part of the journey was **
+One skill that I have learned along this part of the journey was **How to find a specific video**.
+I was able to learn this skill by narrowing my youtube searches to things that I actually wanted to learn about.

 [Previous](entry03.md) | [Next](entry05.md)